-- 9. All parties should commit to investigating the fairest and most efficient way to fund aged care reforms and agree 'in-principle' to support these reforms. - 10.
-Create a dedicated Home Care Loans Scheme to fund additional care and support.
+9. All parties should commit to finding the fairest and most efficient way of funding aged care reforms and develop a transparent process to gain public support for any reforms.

+10. Create a dedicated Home Care Loans Scheme to fund additional care and support.